ohnadir/products-analysis/README.md

 This project was bootstrapped with [EyeLiner Review Zone](https://quiet-baklava-e74b61.netlify.app/).

-* You can see a review of EyeLiner.
+* You can see a review of EyeLiner site.
-* In the Top of home page review 3 customers reviews
+* In the Bottom of home page review 3 customers reviews .
-* In the Reviews Route describe all customers reviews one by one
+* In the Reviews Route describe all customers reviews one by one .
 * Last of this project you can see some of react ReChart on DashBoard Route .